dpghazi-zz/stack-overflow-big-data-processing/README.md

 ### **Overview**

-- Created an EMR cluster with cluster launch mode and initial S3 bucket was created automatically to store logs
+- Created an EMR cluster with cluster launch mode and initial S3 bucket was created automatically to store logs.
     - Software Configuration
         - emr-5.36.0
         - Spark: Spark 2.4.8 on Hadoop 2.10.1 YARN and Zeppelin 0.10.0